pola-rs/polars/docs/user-guide/concepts/contexts.md

 --8<-- "python/user-guide/concepts/contexts.py:dataframe"
 ```

-## Select
+## Selection

+The selection context applies expressions over columns.
+A `select` may produce new columns that are aggregations, combinations of expressions, or literals.

-In the `select` context the selection applies expressions over columns.
-The expressions in this context must produce `Series` that are all the same length or have a length of 1.
+The expressions in a selection context must produce `Series` that are all the same length or have a length of 1.
+Literals are treated as length-1 `Series`.

-A `Series` of a length of 1 will be broadcasted to match the height of the `DataFrame`.
-Note that a select may produce new columns that are aggregations, combinations of expressions, or literals.
+When some expressions produce length-1 `Series` and some do not, the length-1 `Series` will be broadcast to match the length of the remaining `Series`.
+Note that broadcasting can also occur within expressions: for instance, in `pl.col.value() / pl.col.value.sum()`, each element of the `value` column is divided by the column's sum.

 {{code_block('user-guide/concepts/contexts','select',['select'])}}